MathiasGitSumNum/ProgrammingPortfolioMC/README.md

 # ProgrammingPortfolioMC
 My professional Portfolio for my college programming classes and more.

+**CS 230 Operating Platforms:**
+Briefly summarize The Gaming Room client and their software requirements.
+Who was the client?
+What type of software did they want you to design?

+dfgvhbjn

+What did you do particularly well in developing this documentation?

+dsfghjkl;l

+What about the process of working through a design document did you find helpful when developing the code?

+ghjkl;

+If you could choose one part of your work on these documents to revise, what would you pick?
+How would you improve it?

+dfdghjkl;

+How did you interpret the user’s needs and implement them into your software design?
+Why is it so important to consider the user’s needs when designing?

+sdfghjkl;'

+How did you approach designing software?
+What techniques or strategies would you use in the future to analyze and design a similar software application?

+sdfghjkl;'

+**CS 320 Software Test, Automation QA:**

+How can I ensure that my code, program, or software is functional and secure?

+sdfghjkl

+How do I interpret user needs and incorporate them into a program?

+dghjk

+How do I approach designing software?

+sdfghjkl;

 **CS 250 Software Development Lifecycle:**

 How do I interpret user needs and implement them into a program?
 How does creating “user stories” help with this?